zikriyeurkmezcengiz/ai-agents-for-beginners/06-building-trustworthy-agents/README.md

 ## Human-in-the-Loop

 Another effective way to build trustworthy AI Agent systems is using a Human-in-the-loop.
 This creates a flow where users are able to provide feedback to the Agents during run.
-Users essentially act as agent in a multi-agent system and by providing apporval or termination of the running process.
+Users essentially act as agent in a multi-agent system and by providing approval or termination of the running process.

 ![Human in The Loop](./images/human-in-the-loop.png)